-Once upon a time, the only thing you ever saw in loan advertisements from credit lenders was interest rate.
+Once upon a time, the only thing you ever saw in loan advertisements from credit lenders was the interest rate.
 Sure, there was also the small (actually, minuscule) print at the bottom of the screen or billboard, but digesting it required superhuman speed reading ability and better than 20/20 eyesight.

 So all you’d see was Bank X offering 5% APR (Annual Percentage Rate) and Bank Z offering 6%.
 And the choice between the two was easy - lower rate means paying less over the term of the loan, right?